Contract state

 .

-Nice, we now have the state initialized on our contract, but we can't validate if the data is
+Well, now we have the state initialized for our contract, but we still can't validate,

-stored correctly.
-Let's change it in the next chapter, in which we will introduce query
+Let's add it in the next chapter, in which we introduce query

 .